Maryland to Louisiana Freight shipping and trucking services are in high demand. Baltimore to Lafayette is a very heavily traveled route.

 Louisiana’s economy is based upon the state’s abundant natural and agricultural resources, whether for products they produce or for the tourism these resources generate.
 Important agricultural products include seafood—Louisiana supplies 90 percent of the world’s crawfish—cotton, soybeans, sugarcane and rice.
 Other agricultural products include cattle, poultry and dairy products.
 The state’s oil and coal products are also key to industry, as are chemical products, paper products and processed food.

-Maryland to Louisiana Freight shipping quotes and trucking rates vary at times due to the individual states industry needs.
-Since Maryland is mainly industrial, and Louisiana is mostly agricultural, with many food processing and distribution centers, trucking rates will vary at times due to the individual states industry needs.
+Maryland to Louisiana Freight shipping quotes and trucking rates vary at times due to the individual state industry needs.
+Since Maryland is mainly industrial, and Louisiana is mostly agricultural, with a lot of food processing and distribution centers, trucking rates will vary at times due to the individual state industry needs.
 We see plenty of shipments by refrigerated trailer, flatbed trailer as well as by the more common dry van trucks.
 Our Less Than Truckload (LTL) carriers in both Maryland and Louisiana are also running a number of regular services between the two states, and it’s an active route for heavy haul freight shipments, as well.